alexchoi330/Full-Stack-Web-Development-Application/README.md

 ## Running and testing from an IDE

 IntelliJ Ultimate should be automatically configured the first time you open the project (IntelliJ Ultimate is a free download through their students program)

+To get REST api working with the front-end, use Postman to connect.